sergio-alonso/keepcoding-ux/README.md

 KeepCoding UX

-The importance of design minded development.
+To be aware of the importance of a design minded development.

 # Educational Heritage